TharlesMorais/Fortune-cookie/README.md

-# Biscoito da Sorte
+# Fortune Cookie
-A cada biscoito uma frase diferente, tente sua sorte.
+With each cookie a different phrase, try your luck.

-## 🛠 Habilidades
+## 🛠 Skills
 - Javascript
 - HTML
 - CSS